 Once you are confident with that, you can add the second down strum and work on the general flow of the song.
 Please watch the video for the full explanation.

-‘Hey Joe’ by Jimi Hendrix has to be one of the most requested songs from my one-to-one lessons (Guitar Lessons In Reading UK), and my students always feel like they have achieved a big goal when they can play it for their friends and family.
+‘Hey Joe’ by Jimi Hendrix has to be one of the most requested songs from my one-to-one lessons (Guitar Lessons In South West London), and my students always feel like they have achieved a big goal when they can play it for their friends and family.
 What do you think about this song?
 Will you add it to your repertoire?

 Darius | Guitar Couch Lessons